Pablohassan/Voting-Dapp/readme.md

 Velcome to this voting Dapp

-this is basic app using truffle.js framework for voting constract with solidity contracts.
+this is basic app using truffle.js framework for voting with solidity contracts.

 Initialize the project Install the truffle framework npm install -g truffle Install the ganache gui or cli npm install -g ganache-cli git clone https://github.com/Pablohassan/Voting-Dapp && cd truffle && npm install then cd .. && cd client npm install In the background, simply run ganache-cli, the accounts/private keys will be generated and an in memory ETH blockchain will start.